eslint/eslint/docs/src/user-guide/command-line-interface.md

 ## Exit codes

-When linting files, ESLint will exit with one of the following exit codes:
+When linting files, ESLint exits with one of the following exit codes:

 * `0`: Linting was successful and there are no linting errors.
 If the `--max-warnings` flag is set to `n`, the number of linting warnings is at most `n`.
 * `1`: Linting was successful and there is at least one linting error, or there are more linting warnings than allowed by the `--max-warnings` option.